HL7/cql/input/pages/02-authorsguide.md

 The first element is 6 and has index 0, the second element is 7 and has index 1, and so on.

 Note that in general, clinical data may be expected to contain various types of collections such as sets, bags, lists, and arrays.
 For simplicity, CQL deals with all collections using the same collection type, the _list_, and provides operations to enable dealing with different collection types.
-For example, a set is a list where each element is unique, and any given list can be converted to a set using the [.kw]#distinct# operator.
+For example, a set is a list where each element is unique, and any given list can be converted to a set using the <span class="kw">distinct</span> operator.

 For a description of the distinct operator, as well as other operations that can be performed with lists, refer to the <<List Operators>> section.